Austro-Hungarian Navy: Naval aviation: the k.u.k. Seefliegerkorps

 In August 1916, the Imperial and Royal Naval Air Corps or k.u.k.
 Seeflugwesen was established.
 In 1917 it was rechristened the k.u.k.
 Seefliegerkorps.
 Its first aviators were naval officers who received their initial pilot training at the airfields of Wiener Neustadt in Lower Austria, where the Theresian Military Academy is also located.
 They were first assigned for tours aboard the Tegetthoff-class battleships.
+The first Austro-Hungarian naval aviation facility, or Seeflugstation, was established at Pola (now Pula, Croatia).

+The facility was built and became operational at the turn of 1911 and 1912.
+This made the Austro-Hungarian Navy a pioneer in naval aviation, having the first such operational facility in Europe.

+A subsequent flying school (Schulflugstation) was established in 1913 on Cosada island (now Kotež), near Pola.
 Later, the k.u.k.
 Seefliegerkorps also served at the following airfields in Albania and southern Dalmatia: Berat, Kavaja, Tirana, Scutari and Igalo.
 They also had airfields at Podgorica in Montenegro.